 Slowly fold the whites int the yolk mixture using a spatula.
 Next, slowly sift the flour mixture into the yolk mixture and fold ingredients carefully.
 Try not to deflate the air whipped into the eggs.

 Pour the batter into the prepared pan.
 Place in center rack, and bake for about 35-40* minutes or until cake tester comes out clean.
 Allow the cake to cool completely before adding the milk mixture.

 In a large bowl whisk together evaporated milk, sweetened condensed milk, and milk.

 Pour milk mixture all over the cake, and allow it to soak for about an hour before frosting.

-Beat whipping cream until thick.
+Beat whipping cream with the powdered sugar until thick.
 Spread over cake using a flat frosting spatula.

 *I usually check my tres leches cake after about 35 minutes to make sure it does not overcook.